Safety and Welfare Policy statement ...........................................................................

 (iii) Training will only be provided by a certified instructor, and will be repeated on an annual basis.
 In all such cases it is recognised that the use of physical intervention is a last resort option and must be avoided as far as is reasonably practicable.

-10. Lone Working EDlounge Policy is to avoid so far as is possible the need for lone working; where it is not possible:
+EDlounge Ltd.'s policy is to avoid so far as is possible the need for lone working; where it is not possible:

-(a) Heads of Departments and Senior Managers will ensure all information including policies, procedures and risk assessments regarding Lone Working is communicated to all persons possibly at risk.
+(a) Senior Management and the Safeguarding Lead will ensure all information including policies, procedures and risk assessments regarding Lone Working is communicated to all persons possibly at risk.

 (b) All employees must abide by the working procedures.

-(c) Heads of Departments and Senior Managers will ensure all tasks involving any lone working are Risk Assessed.
+(c) Senior Management and the Safeguarding Lead will ensure all tasks involving any lone working are Risk Assessed.

 11. Protective Clothing and other Personal Protective Equipment

-The policy of EDLounge is not to supply personal protective equipment routinely:
+The policy of EDLounge Ltd. is not to supply personal protective equipment routinely:

-(a) Personal protective equipment is only considered when there is not possible alternative safety measure or as an addendum to other safety procedures.
+(a) Personal Protective Equipment is only considered when there is no possible alternative safety measure or as an addendum to other safety procedures.

-(c) Heads of Departments and Senior Managers are responsible for ensuring that suitable personal protective equipment is provided for employees based upon full and proper risk assessment, which will consider issues such as religion and disabilities.
+(c) Senior Management and the Safeguarding Lead are responsible for ensuring that suitable Personal Protective Equipment is provided for employees based upon full and proper risk assessment, which will consider issues such as religion and disabilities.

 (e) Practical training in the use of the equipment must be given and it must be shown that the person being trained understands the information being given.